When is the best time to buy a new car? Or the best time to buy a used car? And what’s the best time to lease a car?

 Now, that San Diego customer might have a bunch of Chevy dealers around them—not saying that they do—or put somebody else anywhere.

 My nearest dealer for the car that I want to get, might not necessarily be somebody that I want to buy from and go back to.

 So, in that sense, from the customer’s perspective, I might drive—and actually, I had a service advisor that I loved that I drove 20 miles extra to go see that service advisor.

 Lewis: We have that a lot here, actually.
 There’s a lot of customers that will drive to come to our service department.

-Where You Want To Buy Can Impact The Best Time to Buy
+Where Can Impact The Best Time To Purchase

 Tom: I know you’re on a roll there, but I wanted to point that out because it’s a selling point of Martin Chevrolet, for sure, that sets you guys apart from the rest and in some cases, it’s worth that extra drive.